microsoft/PowerPlatformConnectors/certified-connectors/Advanced Data Operations/README.md

+# Title
-# Advanced Data Operations
+### Advanced Data Operations

-A suite of advanced API's designed to assist in the transformation of bulk datasets.
+A suite of advanced operations designed to assist in the transformation of bulk datasets.

+## Publisher
+State Solutions

-## Getting Started
+## Prerequisites

-You'll need a subscription.
+You'll need to sign up for a subscription.

 One can be obtained by signing up to a paid plan or by activating a trial subscription.
 Details can be found on our website under the pricing page ... http://www.statesolutions.com.au/pricing/

-## Documentation

-Detailed documentation for all of the operations listed below can be found on our website ... http://www.statesolutions.com.au

-## Operations
+## Supported Operations
 - `Aggregate` - Aggregate one or more properties by a grouped set of fields within a JSON array dataset.
 - `Cartesian Join` - Perform a Cartesian join over two or more datasets.
 - `Concatenate` - Concatenate a field from an array of objects into a single string output.